 What to expect from the YPAI process

-UW youth programs in partnership with external organizations should review our YPAI guidance and considerations for youth programs in partnerships with external organizations to learn more about how University requirements intersect with partnerships, i.e., how and when to involve those external organizations in implementation and assessment of UW policy.
+UW youth programs in partnership with external organizations should review our guidance and considerations for UW youth programs in partnerships with external organizations to learn more about how University requirements intersect with partnerships, i.e., how and when to involve those external organizations in implementation and assessment of UW policy.
 In some cases, UW youth programs may need to involve external partners in your YPAI responses.